25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Hallock’s U-Pick Farm Strawberry Picking

-Address: 38 Fischer Rd, New Egypt, NJ 08533, United States
+• Address: 38 Fischer Rd, New Egypt, NJ 08533, United States

 24. Stiles Farm and Nursery – Cape May Court House, NJ

 Stiles Farm and Nursery is a new U-pick fruit farm in New Jersey.
 PYO crops are available, including strawberries, blackberries, apples, blueberries, raspberries, pears, peaches, nectarines, beach plums, and Asian pears.
+Other farm products like straw and hay are also sold.
+Stiles Farm also organizes farm tours, school tours, and private tours.

 Strawberries at Stiles Farm and Nursery Cape May Court House

-Address: 172 S Delsea Dr, Cape May Court House, NJ 08210, United States
+• Address: 172 S Delsea Dr, Cape May Court House, NJ 08210, United States

 25. Bonacorsi Family Farm – Frenchtown, NJ

 In 2008, they added 15 acres of fields to grow grapes, raspberries, apples, and blackberries.
-Further, in 2015, another 42 acres were purchased (3.5 mi away from the original farm) to allow crop rotation.
+Further, in 2015, another 42 acres were purchased (3.5 miles away from the original farm) to allow crop rotation.

 Red Juicy Strawberries at Bonacorsi Family Farm Frenchtown

-Address: 662 Pittstown Rd, Frenchtown, NJ 08825, United States.
+• Address: 662 Pittstown Rd, Frenchtown, NJ 08825, United States.

 Find Strawberry Picking Farms Near You